Thachinamoorthy/math-adaptive-prototype/README.md

 **Puzzle Generation**: Creates simple math puzzles (addition, subtraction, multiplication).
 **Difficulty Levels**: Supports three levels: Easy, Medium, and Hard.
 **Performance Tracking**: Tracks user correctness and response time for each puzzle.
-**Adaptive Engine**: Uses a simple, rule-based logic to automatically adjust puzzle difficulty up or down based on user performance[cite: 4, 9, 14].
+**Adaptive Engine**: Uses a simple, rule-based logic to automatically adjust puzzle difficulty up or down based on user performance.
 **Session Summary**: Displays a basic performance summary at the end of the session.

 ## Project Structure